jsdw/seamless/README.md

    });

 // Once we've added routes to the `api`, we use it by sending `http::Request`s to it.
-// Below, we give the API a quick test and assert that we get back what we expect when
+// Since we're expecting JSON to be provided, we need to remember to set the correct
-// we do this.
+// content-type:

 let req = Request::post("/maths.divide")
     .header("content-type", "application/json")